JonasHarter/RftgCardGenerator/README.md

 remove all alien pictures

-roughly adjust textfont size based on text length. allow for textfond size override. use different flow shapes depending on phase icons

-images
-image offset x,y tagaturdaytheregularcrowdshuffesin

-improve centering of cost
+improve centering of cost and plus improve headertextshape
-improve headertextshape

 create html for printing